27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 For images that have numerous history steps (some can reach hundreds of steps), only the most recent 50 steps will be visible.
 To see the rest, click inside the window and drag down to see all entries or click inside the window and use Ctrl/Cmd + A to select all for copying and pasting elsewhere.

 ### View Last Develop Time
-View Last Develop Time retrieves the date and time of the last Develop History step of an image (also shown using the View Develop History Timestamps option).
+*File > Plug-in Extras > View Last Develop Time* retrieves the date and time of the last Develop History step of an image (also shown using the View Develop History Timestamps option).
 This is different from Lightroom's regular Edit Time timestamp, which also accounts for any changes to an image in regards to flagging, star rating, color labeling, keywording and maybe other metadata.

 Using this option can be useful when working with older images which may have been "developed" at a certain time, but managed (flagged, rated, labeled, keyworded) at a very different time.